 Our First Trip to Savannah, GA: Where to Eat and What to Do

-All about my first trip to Savannah, GA: I will give you trips on where to eat and what to do to make the most of your time spend there.
+All about my first trip to Savannah, GA: I will give you trips on where to eat in Savannah, Georgia and what to do to make the most of your time spend there.

 My husband and I were heading to Georgia for a friend’s wedding back in May (yes, I’m a little late with this post!) and we were lucky enough to escape to Savannah a couple of days early to explore the town that we have heard so many great things about.
 We stayed at the Hyatt Regency on W. Bay Street, which was within walking distance from everything we wanted to see in the historic district of Savannah.
 Our room overlooked River Street – we had such a beautiful view!